 - BIO X

-Cell InformationCaco2 is a cell line derived from human epithelial colorectal adenocarcinoma and it has been widely used as a model of the intestinal epithelial barrier.
+Cell InformationCaco2 is a cell line derived from human epithelial colorectal adenocarcinoma and it is used widely as a model of the intestinal-epithelial barrier.

-Cells can be printed in monoculture or in co-culture, even in separate layers or compartments.
-Use our BIO X 3D bioprinter and print up to three different types – in one go!
+Cells can be printed in monoculture or in coculture, in separate layers or compartments.
+Use our BIO X bioprinter and print up to three different types in one go!

 Printing DataCaco2 cells were mixed with CELLINK EPI X bioink in 1:10 ratio and discs were printed with the BIO X.